 Her doctoral research focused on young people leaving care and service user involvement in social work education.
-One of her current, jointly-led research projects involves researching the impact of Special Guardianship Orders on looked after children and their carers.
-In her other research, she is the principal investigator in a project evaluating interprofessional working relationships between social workers in adult social care and trainee GPs across north and east London.
+One of her recent, jointly-led research projects involves researching Special Guardianship Orders and connected persons placements for looked after children and their carers.
+She has completed research and published in the area of interprofessional learning including in adult social care where she was led a project evaluating interprofessional working relationships between social workers in adult social care and trainee GPs across London.

 Lucille has taught on social work programmes from undergraduate to postgraduate level since 2002.
 She has expertise and an interest in child and family social work, including looked after children and fostering and adoption.
-She also has expertise in skills teaching and preparing pre-qualifying students to meet readiness for direct practice requirements.
+She also has expertise in skills teaching and preparing students to meet readiness for direct practice requirements.

-Lucille's research is rooted in her interest in professional social work practice, in particular in the field of looked after children, fostering and adoption and leaving care.
+Lucille's research is rooted in her interest in professional social work practice and education, in particular in the field of looked after children, fostering and adoption and leaving care.
 Lucille has also published in the area of interprofessional practice and education.
-She has presented her work at a number of conferences, including the Joint Social Work Education Conferences and at European Social Work Research Conferences.
-Currently Lucille has been researching practice relating to the experience of looked after children, their carers and professionals who are the subject of Special Guardianship Orders.
-She is also leading on a project with trainee GPs and adult social care where the focus is on evaluating interprofessional working in adult social care.
-Lucille is currently editing and contributing to a book on observation in health and social care, along with colleagues Helen Hingley-Jones and Clare Parkinson.
+She has presented her work at a number of conferences, including at the Joint Social Work Education Conference and at European Social Work Research Conferences.
+Recently, Lucille has been researching practice relating to the experiences of looked after children, their carers and professionals in relation to connected persons placements and Special Guardianship Orders.
+She has also recently completed evaluative research with colleagues focused on interprofessional working in adult social care involving trainee GPs and social workers.

 Hingley-Jones, H & Allain, L, (2008) ‘Integrating Services for Disabled Children and their Families in two English Local Authorities’.
 Journal of Interprofessional Care, 22 (5)